certainty/certainty/README.md

 **I learn what is needed, when it's needed, to fill the roles I'm in - and I do it fast**.

-With roughly 18 years in the field I eat, sleep and breathe code, know how to approach complex systems and build components that meet today’s demands.
+With roughly 18 years in the field I eat, sleep, and breathe code.
+I know how to approach complex systems and build components that meet today’s demands.
 I've been in the position of a leader a follower alike and I am comfortable switching both hats.